 top of page

-Sipphoris, or Tzipori as it is called in Hebrew, was the capital of the Galilee during the Roman period, and Jews and Romans lived together here.
-However, as is very apparent from the archeological ruins, their lifestyles were very different.
-A number of the ancient buildings in Tzipori National Park have been restored.
+Sipphoris, or Tzipori as it is called in Hebrew, in the Tzipori National Park was the capital of the Galilee during the Roman period, and both Jews and Romans lived here.
+It is very apparent from the archeological ruins that their lifestyles were very different.
+A number of buildings in the park have been restored.
 Four short movies are also shown.
-All this combines to make a visit here very vivid.
+All this makes a visit to this site a very vivid experience.
+Tzipori is also on the Jesus trail, as Christian tradition holds this site to be the birthplace of Mary, the mother of Jesus.

 Directions: Enter “Tzipori National Park” into Waze.

 Public transport: Enter "Tzipori National Park" into Moovit.
-The park is a 3.7 Km/46-minute walk from the closest bus stop at Tzipori Interchange.
-There are several bus lines that stop at this location.
+The park is a 3.7-Km/46-minute walk from the closest bus stop at Tzipori Interchange.
+Several bus lines stop at this location.

 View from Zippori.jpeg